dart-lang/site-www/src/tools/sdk/archive/index.md

 Beta channel builds are preview builds for the stable channel.
-We recommend testing, but not releasing, your apps against beta to preview new features, or test compatibility with future releases.
+We recommend testing, but not releasing, your apps against beta to preview new features or test compatibility with future releases.
+Beta channel builds are not suitable for production use.

 {% include_relative _archives_table.html channel="beta" %}